 To understand the magnitude of the problem and to identify solutions, it is critical for states to collect and publicize data about fines and fees, including the totals that state and local governments assess and actually collect; fines and fee amounts imposed, broken down by race and ethnicity, age, gender, and income level; and number of people incarcerated for failure to pay.
-Alabama does not publish any such data.xvii
+Virginia received partial credit because it reports annually on the total fines, costs, forfeitures and penalties assessed, collected, and left unpaid, but not on demographics of those who owe fines and fees.xvii

-Recommendation: Alabama should collect and report data about fines and fees, including amounts imposed- broken down by race and ethnicity, age, gender, and income level-as well as revenue collected.
+Recommendation: Virginia should collect and report data about fines and fees amounts imposed, broken down by race and ethnicity, age, gender, and income level.
 It should also collect and report on the number of people incarcerated for failure to pay.